JeneLitsch/Litan/doc/language/Defines.md

 # Define
 Defines are used to declare global constants.
 Function calls are not allowed in defines.
+Global variables cannot be used.

 ```javascript
 namespace my_namespace {